 Greenwood has earned a well-deserved reputation as Mississippi’s most accessible getaway spot.
 Located in the heart of the culturally rich Delta region, this breathtakingly beautiful river town offers everything possible to help you relax and shed your cares.
-Forget the malls with their cookie-cutter chain stores; you’ll find one-of-a-kind shops along Greenwood streets.
+Forget the malls with their cookie-cutter chain stores; here you’ll find one-of-a-kind shops brimming with matchless treasures.
 Snuggle into a plush bathrobe for a day of Sweet Tea Massages and facial rejuvenation at the Alluvian Spa.
 Indulge yourself with an unforgettable steak or a slice of Crystal Grill coconut pie and then recharge overnight in your luxurious Alluvian suite.
-Pick up some kitchen skills at the Viking Cooking School the next morning and head off around the Delta on a Mississippi Blues Trail adventure or a museum excursion.
+Pick up some tricks of the trade at the Viking Cooking School the next morning and head off around the Delta on a Mississippi Blues Trail adventure or a museum excursion.

 The Alluvian Hotel

 Joe Stein built this four-story showplace in 1917 and named it for his young son, Irving, who lived with his parents in a second-story apartment.
 As downtown trains disappeared and more convenient highway motels sprang up along the edge of town, the Hotel Irving fell into disuse and disrepair.
 It was a forlorn shell when Viking Range Corporation purchased it in 2000.
 Extensive renovations transformed the old hotel into the renowned Alluvian, the Delta’s first boutique hotel.
 A world-class hotel which was named to Conde Nast’s Gold List three years in a row and frequently named a AAA Four Diamond Hotel.

 58458 County Road 518 (Money Road) • 662-453-1854 •